dongmeic/MPO_Data_Portal/PopulationData/README.md

 ## Title VI data update since 2013

-The scripts on Title VI data calculation were reorganized to cover [data since 2013](https://github.com/dongmeic/MPO_Data_Portal/blob/master/PopulationData/Census_TitleVI_Since2013.r).
+The scripts on Title VI data calculation were reorganized to cover [data since 2013](https://github.com/dongmeic/MPO_Data_Portal/blob/master/PopulationData/Census_TitleVI_Since2013.r), following the steps below:

+1. Collect TIGER/Line shapefile in Lane and calculate the MPO area percentage;

 ## A data request related to Title VI from Springfield on July 2021